aaronsaray/aaronsaray.com/_posts/2009-03-02-my-progression-through-forgot-passwords.markdown

 Granted, I left out the mailing and mysql storage, but you get the idea.
 Real quick, a run-down:

-First, start out wiht my blank string.
+First, start out with my blank string.
 I plan to generate 300 random characters - so I create that for loop.
 Then, I choose a random number between 1 and 255, corresponding to the ASCII table, and generate the chr() value of it.
 Then that is added to my string.
 I now have a string that has 300 characters of any character from 1 to 255 on the ascii chart.
 Finally, I base64 encode it - and then replace the items in it that are not good to have in an URL.

 How do YOU do it?